 Do they decrease the circumference of the thighs?
 Here is another “method” to understand if you have lost weight.
 Yes, in specific cases, they can reduce the circumference of the thighs, as happened to me.
 But because I started from diffuse edema and lost fluids, the circumference of the thighs decreased.

-But if you mean weight loss as fat loss, the answer is no.
+But the answer is no if you mean weight loss as fat loss.

 Epsom salts help tremendously for water retention, this is their “job”, and water retention is usually associated with the first stage of cellulite, aggravating it.
 So I use them consistently.
 And we should all do it if you don’t have any particular problems.